 - Create keyword rich descriptions for all your boards

 - Follow relevant people in your niche to start gaining followers of your own

 - Write keyword rich descriptions on all your Pins (I learned how to do this from The Penny Pinchin’ Mom, see her account or eBook where she goes more in depth)

-- Make sure your blog has a plugin that allows readers to Pin images (I use Social Warfare) but Yoast SEO has a free option
+- Make sure your blog has a plugin that allows readers to Pin images (I use Social Warfare)

 - Share other bloggers valuable content

 If this sounds foreign to you, that’s OK.
 It was to me at first.

 My go-to free resource has been the Simple Pin Podcast and accompanying blog.

 The Ways to Wealth Recommended Reading